 Dream Inn is John Kinberger's dream.
-John and Cindy Kinberger my parents honeymooned in Daytona Beach when they got married in 1972.
+John and Cindy Kinberger my parents honeymooned in Daytona Beach when they were married in 1972.
 This was the first time my Dad had ever been out of Kentucky.
-He fell in love with the ocean and told my Mom that he did not want to leave and he spent every chance he got trying to convince her to move, for the next 20 years!
-My Dad was a garbage man and later became a pipefitter and he worked a lot of construction sites he told everybody he new and every one he met every chance he got that he would live on the beach one day in Daytona and own a hotel.
+He fell in love with the ocean and told my Mom that he didn't want to leave, he spent every chance he got trying to convince her to move.
+This went on for the next 20 years!
+My Dad was a garbage man and later became a pipefitter and he worked a lot of construction sites.
+He told everybody he new and every one he met every chance he got that he would live on the beach one day in Daytona and own a hotel.
 This was his Dream.
-Our family would vacation in Daytona Beach every year as soon as my Dad could drive on the beach he did sometimes he would have us driving up and down the beach for hours before we ever went to the hotel to check in.
+Our family would vacation in Daytona Beach every year as soon as my Dad could drive on the beach he did, sometimes he would have us driving up and down the beach for hours before we ever went to the hotel to check in.
 I did not understand it at the time but it was like he was visiting an old friend that he had not seen in a long time.
 He would ask my Mom as soon as the car hit the beach and the windows were down with the smell of the ocean drifting thru the car do we have to go home this time and every day we were on vacation can we move to Daytona.
 Not just while we were in Daytona but everyday of my young life I heard my Dad trying to convince my Mom to move to Daytona he would come up behind us and imitate the sound of waves crashing on the beach in my sister and my ear and say we could be hearing that right now, help me convince your Mom to move.
 One day in the winter of 1991 she gave in.
 John and Cindy were the proud owners of a hotel on the beach in Daytona Beach by February.
 I grew up with this I thought this was normal that you were supposed to talk endlessly about wanting to go on vacation and never wanting to leave when you got there and to want to move to where you vacation.
 When I turned 18 I had not moved to Daytona yet I was still in Louisville Kentucky and I started working construction.
-Not 5 minutes into showing up at the first job site a man approached me and said you look like John Kinberger or you related did he ever move to Daytona and open a hotel.
+Not 5 minutes into showing up at the first job site a man approached me and said you look like John Kinberger are you related did he ever move to Daytona and open a hotel.
 This happened at every job I went to and when I would say yes he did everyone would be happy for him because they new it was his dream.
 This is why we are called the Dream Inn.
 The Dream Inn is an inspiration to everyone that if you try long enough never give up and always believe, you can do anything.

 The beach is more than a boundary dividing land from sea, more than a place to swim or sunbath.
 In Florida, the beach is a way of life, a source of pride and joy, a defining influence in people's lives.
 For some, the mere memory of a mid-summer sunrise warming up the Atlantic is reward enough.
 Others have a more intimate relationship with the sea.
 Surfing and sailing, biking and running, swimming and diving along the hundreds of miles of pristine shoreline.